veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 -   Tenant – An account for a specific company.
 In interface and documentation for admins, it is called a company account.
 Admins and the account owner can add users.
 Tenants can contain groups.
 A tenant is also a practical grouping of user profiles.

--   User group – A collection of user profiles within a tenant that can be assigned access permissions to Resource Groups or other entities.
+-   Group – A collection of user profiles within a tenant that can be assigned access permissions to Resource Groups or other entities.

 **Note that the user account ID** **is not the same as the user profile**.
 To use VTM, you need to look up user profiles (for example, from the API or the application database) and map users’ IDs to users’ profiles.